erikc5000/island-time/README.md

 Prior to using Island Time, it may be initialized with a custom `TimeZoneRulesProvider`.
 The platform default provider will be used if this isn't specified explicitly.

-On Android, using the default provider will trigger an exception at runtime since it doesn't support the full set of classes in the java.time library -- even with the experimental desugaring available in the Android Studio 4.0 canary builds.
-Until AS 4.0 becomes stable and we're able to work around the limitations on Android, the `AndroidThreeTenProvider` in threetenabp-extensions can be used instead.
+On Android, using the default provider will trigger an exception at runtime with any version below API 26-- unless you're using an Android Gradle Plugin 4.0 alpha build with `coreLibraryDesugaringEnabled = true`.
+Until AGP 4.0 and java.time desugaring becomes stable, it's recommended that you use the `AndroidThreeTenProvider` in `threetenabp-extensions` instead, which uses the Android ThreenTen backport under the hood to provide time zone data.
 Generally, initialization should be performed during `Application.onCreate()`.

 ```kotlin
 // Note that it isn't necessary to call AndroidThreeTen.init() separately
 IslandTime.initializeWith(AndroidThreeTenProvider(context))
 ```

-For further information, see https://github.com/JakeWharton/ThreeTenABP.
+For further information on the Android backport, see https://github.com/JakeWharton/ThreeTenABP.

 ## For those coming from java.time